flickerlight/json-schema-express/README.md

 400
 ```
 # Customize generator
-Sometimes you may want to generate more than random data for a json schema, such as the integer sequence we exhibited above.
+Sometimes you may want to generate more than simple random data for a json schema, such as the integer sequence we exhibited above.
 In this case, you can write your own generators.

 All existing generators are placed in **generators.py**.
-You can define your own generator class following the STD examples.
-The important things you need to know are:
+You can define your own generator class following these examples.
+You can put the new generators in generator.py or another python library.
+In the latter case, you need to import your python library  Below are things you need to know:

 1. Your generator class needs to accept the key's json schema in its __init__() method, and provides a generate() method to return the generated value.
 You can also require the json schema to provide additional parameters in object _generator_config, As the example in previous section.

 2. Once a generator is instantialized for a json key, this generator instance will be associated with the key and cached by DataProducer.
 Next time DataProducer meets the key, it will directly call the cached instance to get the value.
-This is how we generate integer sequence.
+This can help you to save and reuse intemediate status.

 ## Supported and Unsupported Json Schema Keywords

-### Supported V4 Keywords
+### Supported
-json-schema-express now supports below json schema keywords:
+json-schema-express supports below json schema keywords:
 * Json Type

 Json-schema-express currently only support single value of "type" keyword, including string, number(float acutally), integer, boolean, object and array.